 We have insurance contracts where the policyholder is entitled to share in the earnings through dividends, which reflect the difference between the premium charged and the actual experience.
 These insurance contracts were directly issued by the Company or were acquired through the purchase of participating blocks of business, largely through reinsurance assumption transactions.
-Participating business approximated 6% of total statutory premiums in both 2022 and 2021.
-Assumed participating business from the acquisition of closed blocks of business accounted for 98% of total participating statutory premiums in both 2022 and 2021.
-Participating business equaled 5% of total life insurance in force at both December 31, 2021 and December 31, 2021.
+Participating business approximated 6% of total statutory premiums in both 2023 and 2022.
+Assumed participating business from the acquisition of closed blocks of business accounted for 93% of total participating statutory premiums in 2023 and 98% in 2022.
+Participating business equaled 4% of total life insurance in force at December 31, 2023 and 5% at December 31, 2022.
+Assumed participating business accounted for 97% of total participating life insurance in force at both December 31, 2023.